ChuckLangford/chucklangford.github.com/_drafts/critical-rendering-path.md

 	<body>
 	<script>
 		var span = document.getElementsByTagName('span')[0];
-        span.textContent = 'Hi!'; // changes the DOM
+		span.textContent = 'Hi!';
 	</script>
 	<span>Hello World!</span>
 	</body>
 	</html>

 Now we see the words "Hello World".
 What happened?
-Well clearly we've downloaded the necessary resource, the html file.
+Well clearly we've downloaded the necessary resource, the html file (the DOM is actually created incrementally).
 According to the critical rendering path, the next step is to start parsing the html and begin creating the DOM.
 So in the "Hello World!" case, the browser processes the html tag, then the head, then the body and then it gets to our poorly placed script tag.
 The script looks for a span element in the current DOM that has been constructed so far.
 Since the span element hasn't been processed yet, the script cannot execute properly.
 If you check the Chrome dev tool console, you'll see the script tell you it can't find it, because the script blocked the browser from parsing and creating all of the DOM.

 It get's even worse when you consider the CSSOM.
 Consider, if we had specified a css file in the head for our simple site.
 As the browser began to parse and create the DOM, it would come upon the link tag that specified the css file and start to download the file.
 As the css file was downloading the browser would continue parsing the rest of the DOM.
 Maybe we also decided to change our inline script to edit the page styles: